 SECTION C: FIELDWORK EDUCATION C.1.0.
-C.1.u.
-FIELDWORK EDUCATION Fieldwork education is a crucial part of professional preparation and is best integrated as a component of the curriculum design.
-The fieldwork experience is designed to promote clinical reasoning and reflective practice, transmit the values and beliefs that enable ethical practice, and develop professionalism and competence in career responsibilities.
+FIELDWORK EDUCATION C.1.0.
+Fieldwork education is a crucial part of professional preparation and is best integrated as a component of the curriculum design.
+The fieldwork experience is designed to promote professional reasoning and reflective practice, transmit the values and beliefs that enable ethical practice, and develop professionalism and competence in career responsibilities.
 Fieldwork experiences should be implemented and evaluated for their effectiveness by the educational institution.
-The experience should provide the student with the opportunity to carry out professional responsibilities under the supervision of a qualified personnel serving as a role model.
+The experience should provide the student with the opportunity to carry out professional responsibilities under the supervision of qualified personnel serving as a role model.
 The academic fieldwork coordinator is responsible for the program's compliance with fieldwork education requirements.
 The academic fieldwork coordinator will: C.1.1.
-Ensure that the fieldwork program reflects the sequence and scope of content in the curriculum design in collaboration with faculty, so that fieldwork experiences in traditional, nontraditional, and emerging settings strengthen the ties between didactic and fieldwork education.
+Fieldwork Program Reflects the Curriculum Design C.1.1.
+Ensure that the fieldwork experience reflects the sequence and scope of content in the curriculum design, in collaboration with faculty, so that fieldwork strengthens the ties between didactic and fieldwork education.
 C.1.2.
-Document the criteria and process for selecting fieldwork sites, to include maintaining memoranda of understanding, complying with all site requirements, maintaining site objectives and site data, and communicating this information to students prior to the start of the fieldwork experience.
+Student Access to Fieldwork Site Information C.1.2.
+Document a process that ensures all students have access to site information and requirements, objectives, and performance expectations prior to the start of the fieldwork experience.
 C.1.3.
-Document that academic and fieldwork educators agree on established fieldwork objectives prior to the start of the fieldwork experience, and communicate with the student and fieldwork educator about progress and performance throughout the fieldwork experience.
-Ensure that fieldwork objectives for all experiences include a psychosocial objective.
+Fieldwork Objectives C.1.3.
+Document that academic and fieldwork educators agree on fieldwork objectives prior to the start of the fieldwork experience.
+Document that all fieldwork experiences include an objective with a focus on the occupational therapy practitioner's role in addressing the psychosocial aspects of the client's engagement in occupation.
 C.1.4.
-Ensure that the ratio of fieldwork educators to students enables proper supervision, and provides protection of consumers, opportunities for appropriate role modeling of occupational therapy practice, and the ability to provide frequent assessment of student progress in achieving stated fieldwork objectives.
+Sufficient Fieldwork Written Agreements C.1.4.
+Ensure that fieldwork written agreements are sufficient in number and provide varied practice experiences to allow completion of graduation requirements in a timely manner, in accordance with the policy adopted by the program as required by Standard A.3.3.
 C.1.5.
-Ensure that fieldwork agreements are sufficient in scope and number to allow completion of graduation requirements in a timely manner, in accordance with the policy adopted by the program as required by Standard A.4.7.
-C.1.6.
-The program must have evidence of valid memoranda of understanding in effect and signed by both parties from the onset to conclusion of the Level I fieldwork and the Level II fieldwork if it involves an entity outside of the academic program.
-(Electronic memoranda of understanding and signatures are acceptable.)
-Responsibilities of the sponsoring institution(s) and each fieldwork site must be clearly documented in the memorandum of understanding.
-C.1.7.
-At least one fieldwork experience (either Level I or Level II) must address practice in behavioral health, or psychological and social factors influencing engagement in occupation.
+Level I and II Fieldwork Selection Process and Written Agreements C.1.5.
+Responsibilities of the sponsoring institution(s) and each fieldwork site must be clearly documented in the written agreement (electronic agreements and signatures are acceptable).
+Document the process and criteria for: Selecting fieldwork sites.